delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 ## Custom data attributes

-Luckily HTML5 has the concept of [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) which allows anyone to add thier own attributes and still be valid HTML.
+Luckily HTML5 has the concept of [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) which allows anyone to add their own attributes and still be valid HTML.
 The only real requirement is they be kebab-cased and start with `data-*`.
 Data star... that'd be a clever name... oh I get it!

 Before we can actually use the `data-*` we need a quick aside about signals.